Mobile Accessibility: 10 Tips and Tricks to Make Your App More Accessible

 A good addition would be to add VoiceOver support.
 So, if a VoiceOver user enters invalid data, VoiceOver should read out: “Unable to submit!
 Invalid email address.”
 Congratulations!
 Now there are three modes of communicating information.

 So why should you use multiple modes?
 You can’t be certain which way of communication each of your users prefers.
 Using colour changes only is not enough, your user might have low vision, be colour blind, or completely unable to see the screen.
 It is important to use multiple modes when communicating valuable information.
-An easy way to accomplish this is by pairing modes.
-Always pair your visuals with audio and use colour and content placements for the visuals.
-Also, consider adding haptic feedback and the announcement of information via VoiceOver.

 6. Images are images and text is text